patevs/old_blog/_posts/2017-12-03-rubix-cube.md

 # How to Solve the 3x3 Rubik's Cube
 <br>
 ## Stage One : Solve One Face
 Let's begin with the white face.
 First we have to make a white cross paying attention to the colour of the side center pieces.
 The next step we have to arrange all the white corner pieces to finish the first face.
-This step is still intuitive, you can do it without learning a single algorithm, it just takes some practice.
+This step is still intuitive, you can do it without learning a single algorithm, it may just take some practice.

 | | __Stage One Goal__ |
 | :---: | :---: |